Ayala Alabang: Government

+Like all of the barangays in the Philippines, Ayala Alabang is headed by elected officials, the topmost being the Punong Barangay or the Barangay Chairperson (addressed as Kapitan; also known as the Barangay Captain).
+The Kapitan is aided by the Sangguniang Barangay (Barangay Council) whose members, called Barangay Kagawad ("Councilors"), are also elected.

 Don Enrique Zobel, the first Barangay Chairman, was appointed in 1981.
 Danilo Tolentino served from 1984 to 1987 and Mr. Anthony Abaya served from 1987 to 1989.
 Mr. Vicente Chua became the first elected barangay chairman in 1989, assuming together with Kagawads Oscar Antiquera (later a barangay chairman), Alfred Xerez-Burgos Jr., Ramon Fernandez, Wilma Palafox, Rolando Pineda, and Francisco Umali.
 He was elected President of the Association of Barangay Council of Muntinlupa, and a sectoral representative in the then Sangguniang Bayan of Muntinlupa, representing the Barangay sector from 1989 to 1997.
 Chua resigned in 1998.